victorballester7/org.kde.plasma.titlebingwallpaper/README.md

 A simple KDE widget that shows the title information about the Bing Picture of the Day wallpaper.

-## Installation
+## Installation or update

-Clone the repository and run the following commands:
+Clone the repository and run the following commands for installing or updating the widget:

 ```
 git clone git@github.com:victorballester7/title-bing-wallpaper.git